meshtastic/firmware/docs/software/nrf52-TODO.md

 Minimum items needed to make sure hardware is good.

 - write UC1701 wrapper
-- DONE install a hardfault handler for null ptrs (if one isn't already installed)
+- Test hardfault handler for null ptrs (if one isn't already installed)
 - test my hackedup bootloader on the real hardware
 - Use the PMU driver on real hardware
 - Use new radio driver on real hardware